djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 To summarise the approach quickly, precedence is enforced by way of splitting the operators into two separate rules.
-The exact details are not important, however we inspect the parse tree in passing:
+The exact details are not important, however we give the parse tree in passing:

 ```
                                                                                                                                 expression [0]